 1240 Orange County, N.Y., Dept. of Fin., Property Tax Collection Calendar; Nassau County, N.Y., Assessment Rev. Comn., Property Tax Collection Calendar.

-When public lands are subject to taxes and assessments, the invoice (tax bill) must be submitted to the Comptroller of the State, and must identify the purpose for which the assessments made, the state lands assessed, and the authority for the assessment.
+When public lands are subject to taxes and assessments, the invoice (tax bill) must be submitted to the Comptroller of the State and must identify the purpose for which the assessments made, the state lands assessed, and the authority for the assessment.
 When public lands are subject to taxes and assessments, the invoice (tax bill) must be submitted to the Comptroller of the State, and must identify the purpose for which the assessments made, the state lands assessed, and the authority for the assessment.1241

 1241 N.Y.
 Pub.
 Lands Law § 19, as amended by 2016 N.Y.
 A.B 7673, § 1, effective Nov.
 28, 2016.